 Stiffness

 The fastener size or number of fasteners used has a significant effect on the joint stiffness, it can also affect the stiffness of the mounted assembly.
-For example, by increasing the number of mounting points for an equipment box, its stiffness when mounted may increase, eliminating the need for complex stiffening structure within the box (thus saving weight and reducing cost).
+For example, by increasing the number of mounting points for an equipment box, its stiffness when mounted can increase, eliminating the need for complex stiffening structure within the box (thus saving weight and reducing cost).

 Tolerances

-In order to minimise costs the tolerances should be minimised.
+In order to reduce costs it is important to minimise the tolerances.
 The larger the fastener, the larger the acceptable hole clearance whilst maintaining sufficient under-head bearing area, and hence the greater the misalignment that can be accommodated.
-This is particularly important for large lightweight assemblies where the distance between the mounting hole centres may be large, hence requiring relatively large positional tolerance to avoid the need for excessive manufacturing precision.
+This is particularly important for large lightweight assemblies where the distance between the mounting hole centres can be large, hence requiring relatively large positional tolerance to avoid the need for excessive manufacturing precision.

 Redundancy

-For some structures it may be deemed prudent to add additional fasteners to maintain the structural integrity should a fastener fail.
+For some structures it can be deemed prudent to add additional fasteners to maintain the structural integrity should a fastener fail.
 This is more important in joints with few fasteners and hence can lead to a substantial reduction in duty.

 Non-Metallic Joints

-Low duty connections may also be found in wire wrap mounts and thermal blanket anchorages.
+Low duty connections can also be found in wire wrap mounts and thermal blanket anchorages.
 These connections can be done without high clamping loads and, in the case of thermal blankets, metals are undesirable due to their high conductivity.
 As a result, plastic joint members and fasteners in conjunction with adhesives are often used.
 These types of connections are considered to be beyond the scope of this guidelines document.

 Low Duty Threshold

-In the absence of other information it may be assumed that a joint is of the low duty type if the applied joint load, either shear or axial, is less than 20% of the 0,2% proof load of the fastener, in the corresponding loading direction.
+In the absence of other information it can be assumed that a joint is of the low duty type if the applied joint load, either shear or axial, is less than 20% of the 0,2% proof load of the fastener, in the corresponding loading direction.

-This assumes that the fastener will be preloaded to 75% of yield stress although in some circumstances the preload will differ, in which case the external load limit may be changed.
+This assumes that the fastener can be preloaded to 75% of yield stress although in some circumstances the preload can differ, in which case the external load limit can be changed.

 Example: Low Duty Thermal Joint